rust-lang/log/rfcs/0000-structured-logging.md

 );
 ```

 What if the `correlation_id` is a `uuid::Uuid` instead of a string?
-What if the `user` is some other datastructure containing an id along with some other metadata?
-Only being able to log a few types from the standard library is a bit limiting.
-To make logging other values possible, the `kv_serde` Cargo feature expands the set of loggable values above to also include any other type that implements both `std::fmt::Debug` and `serde::Serialize`:
+What if the `user` is some other datastructure containing an id and other metadata?
+Only being able to log a few primitive types from the standard library is a bit limiting.
+To make logging complex types and values from other libraries in the ecosystem possible, the `kv_serde` Cargo feature expands the set of loggable values above to also include any type that implements both `std::fmt::Debug` and `serde::Serialize`:

 ```toml
 [dependencies.log]